Southwest Zone

 EXPO POND: Rainbow trout, largemouth bass, bluegill, black crappie

-Fishing for largemouth bass and panfish might be slow with cooler temperatures, but anglers can catch nice Largemouth Bass year-round here.
+Expo pond was stocked with 1500 legal-size rainbow trout a few weeks ago.
+Fishing for largemouth bass and panfish should start to pick up as days warm up, but anglers can catch nice Largemouth Bass year-round here.
 Expo Pond is the pond at the Jackson County Fairgrounds located directly adjacent to the access road at Gate 5, at Southern Oregon RV Park.

 FISH LAKE: Rainbow trout, brook trout, spring Chinook